 One of the main responsibilities of the coalition government was to spearhead fundamental reforms identified under the Kenya National Dialogue and Reconciliation (KNDR) process and in particular Agenda Four priorities.
-Key among these reforms was the enactment of a new Constitution.
-He are the enactment of a new Constitution.
-He are two-to-one margin on 4 August 2010 referendum organised in a free and fair manner by the Interim Independent Election Commission (IIEC) with a majority 68.6% of voters accepting He are very few incidents of violence or unrest (including in the Rift Valley).
+Key among these reforms was the enactment of a new Constitution.14 Thus, Kenyans approved a new constitution by a two-to-one margin on 4 August 2010 referendum organised in a free and fair manner by the Interim Independent Election Commission (IIEC) with a majority 68.6% of voters accepting15.
+There were very few incidents of violence or unrest (including in the Rift Valley).
 The co-operation shown by the two main parties President Kibaki's PNU and the ODM led by Prime Minister Odinga in supporting the new constitution (despite dissenting voices on both sides), lies in stark contrast to the partisan in-fighting that had marked the Grand Coalition's tenure.
-Voters in seven out of eight Kenyan provin endorsed the Constitution16.
+Voters in seven out of eight Kenyan provinces endorsed the Constitution16.

-Koffi Annan Foundation, The Dialogue Team of the Kenya National Dialogue and Reconciliation (KNDR) holds tenth review meeting.
-Koffi Annan Foundation 12 October 2011 http://kofiannanfoundation.org/newsroom/press/2011/10/dialogue-team-kenya-national-dialogue-and-reconciliation-kndr-holds-tenth-0
+14 Koffi Annan Foundation, The Dialogue Team of the Kenya National Dialogue and Reconciliation (KNDR) holds tenth review meeting.
+Koffi Annan Foundation 12 October 2011. http://kofiannanfoundation.org/newsroom/press/2011/10/dialogue-team-kenya-national-dialogue-and-reconciliation-kndr-holds-tenth-0